Aalto-CFD/DLBFoam/README.md

 ## Compilation

-LoadBalancedChemistryModel does not require any third-party dependency.
+DLBFoam does not require any third-party dependency.
 After sourcing OpenFOAM-8, simply execute:

 ```